PrimWeb/freeboard/README.md

 * Clock widget has custom strftime string capability

 * Always-available libraries are now part of the core: Luxon, Raphael, Math, Keyboard, Strftime
+* The UI tries to render emoji with the Noto Color font(included) and supports FontAwesome glyphs wherever you want to paste them.

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*